A Preterist Commentary on Revelation 8: Summary and Highlights

 Furthermore, as stated above the Glory Cloud of v.
 5 is also mentioned in Revelation 14:14.
 Here Christ is seated on a cloud while the angels with the seven plagues depart from the Temple and prepare to release their plagues as described in Revelation 14:15-18, Revelation 8:1-6 and Revelation 15:1-8.
 In the presence of the above evidence, not only can the reader appreciate the literal, earthly fulfillment of the lightning and earthquake mentioned in v.
 5 but the reader may also appreciate their significance as signs of the presence of Christ on the clouds during the initial aspect of the parousia in midst of the Glory Cloud in A.D.
 66.

-Revelation 8:1-6 and Revelation 16:1 Commentary: The Supernatural Voice from the Temple Recorded by Josephus and Tacitus in A.D.
+Preterist Eschatology and Commentary of Revelation 8:1-6 and Revelation 16:1: The Supernatural Voice from the Temple Recorded by Josephus and Tacitus in A.D.
 66 Literally Fulfills Revelation 16:1.

 Having discussed the historical fulfillment of the lightning and earthquake of v.
 5, let’s move on to the Biblical significance of the supernatural voice heard amidst these phenomena as mentioned above by Tacitus and Josephus in greater detail.
 Before expounding on this topic, it is important to note that the events of Revelation 8:1-6 are repeated in Revelation 14:14-16:1 in greater detail.
 This spectral voice recorded by both Tacitus and Josephus is, I believe, a miraculous earthly echo of the heavenly voice recorded in Revelation 16:1: “Then I heard a loud voice from the temple saying to the seven angels, ‘Go, pour out the seven bowls of God’s wrath on the earth.’”